 The Federal Council of the Institute of Management Consultants is pleased to announce a new and exciting agreement with ServeGate Australia that will allow suitably qualified IMC members to access work requests from government agencies and large corporates which may only presently be available through Tier 1 Prime Contractors.

 Under the agreement, IMC Members will not be required to pay the usual joining fee to register with ServeGate.

 Who is ServeGate?

-ServeGate is a member organization that provides a contracting portal allowing micro, small and medium sized enterprise members to respond to requests for quotation and tenders to perform work for large government departments and corporate enterprises.
+ServeGate is a member organisation that provides a contracting portal allowing micro, small and medium-sized enterprise members to respond to requests for quotation and tenders to perform work for large government departments and corporate enterprises.